The Heart of a Distant Forest

 The Heart of a Distant Forest (1984) was the first novel published by U.S. author Philip Lee Williams.
 It remains in print 25 years after publication.

+It was named by the Georgia Center for the Book as one of 25 "Books All Georgians Should Read" in 2010.

 Plot summary

 Retired junior college history professor Andrew Lachlan has returned to his family home on a lake in north central Georgia to spend the last year of his life.
 Diagnosed with a terminal disease, he has decided to forego life-extending treatments so he can focus on learning what he feels he does not yet know about the world.
 With strong interests in Native American history and the natural world, he begins a journal that chronicles his last year.

 He lives alone, his wife have died some time before, and he looks forward to solitude, but a young country boy, Willie Sullivan, comes into his life.
 Willie's world is cramped and difficult, and he brings to Andrew a kind of learning he's never had before.
 At the same time, Andrew begins to teach Willie about the life beyond Shadow Pond, where Andrew lives.

 Andrew also reconnects with Callie McKenzie, a woman he loved years earlier and who is now a widow herself.
 Each begins to see in the other reflections of the life they once led.
 As Andrew's life draws toward its inevitable end, he begins to find the edge of a new transcendence and an understanding of how generations learn and pass on the best of what they know and feel.